-ABOUT THE MASTER OF SCIENCE IN SUSTAINABILITY STUDIES
+ABOUT LR'S MASTER OF SCIENCE IN SUSTAINABILITY STUDIES DEGREE PROGRAM

 LR’s MS degree in Sustainability Studies is offered on its Asheville campus.
 The 33-hour program furnishes students the opportunity to participate in an innovative program oriented to engaging some of the world’s most pressing needs.
 A changing world demands new knowledge and skill sets to address the sustainability challenges and opportunities of our time.
 We are faced with climate change, biodiversity decline, economic dysfunction, social injustice, community fragmentation, and many other challenges.
 At the same time, we have great opportunities to set our communities, businesses, and selves on new paths toward sustainability; the MS in Sustainability Studies is excellent preparation for an increasing number of sustainability-related professions.